tjg/invader-detector/README.md

 ![Source/processor/sink diagram](doc/images/invader-detector-IO.png)

-`pixel-matrix` is a 2D vector representing a radar sample or pattern.
+`pixel-matrix` is a 2D vector representing a radar sample or pattern:

 ```clojure
 [[0 0 0 1 1 0 0 0]